larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 .. method:: PCM.info()

-   The info function returns a dictionary containing the configuration of a PCM device.
-As ALSA takes into account limitations of the hardware and software devices the configuration achieved might not correspond to the values used during creation.
-There is therefore a need to check the realised configuration before processing the sound coming from the device or before sending sound to a device.
-A small subset of parameters can be set, but cannot be queried.
-These parameters are stored by alsaaudio and returned as they were given by the user, to distinguish them from parameters retrieved from ALSA these parameters have a name prefixed with **" (call value) "**.
-Yet another set of properties derives directly from the hardware and can be obtained through ALSA.
+   Returns a dictionary containing the configuration of a PCM device.

+   A small subset of properties reflects fixed parameters given by the user, stored within alsaaudio.
+To distinguish them from properties retrieved from ALSA when the call is made, they have their name prefixed with **" (call value) "**.

+   Descriptions of properties which can be directly set during PCM object instantiation carry the prefix "PCM():", followed by the respective constructor parameter.
+Note that due to device limitations, the values may deviate from those originally requested.

+   Yet another set of properties cannot be set, and derives directly from the hardware, possibly depending on other properties.
+Those properties' descriptions are prefixed with "hw:" below.

    ===========================  =============================  ==================================================================
         Key                      Description (Reference)            Type
    ===========================  =============================  ==================================================================